osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 ### Instructions for Subpages

+To create a subpage, go to your My Groups page and select the *Program* group.
+Then, click the "Create Subpage" button at the top of the page.

 The edit screen for a subpage contains fields for the page title, hero image, and some basic text content.
 The hero image displays as a banner at the top of the page, so it should be about 2000px wide by 400px high.
 If this is empty, it will use the hero image of the county or program in its group.

 There is also a section for "teaser settings" where you can define a short description and thumbnail to display in search results and teasers that list the subpage.